ilpropheta/playground-twh5homb/markdowns/exercise6.md

 ## Hands on!

-Mark from our IT Security Department is worried about such flaws and he has formally asked you to fix.
+Mark, head of IT Security Department at **Gugol**, asked your team to make `ClickUrl` and `Stats` more defensive by handling unknown SECRETs.

-Your team has decided to handle possible failures by using `optional`.
-Complete the code and make the test pass:
+Your team has discussed a bit and decided to handle failures with `optional`.
+The signatures have been already acommodated, complete the bodies and make the test pass:

 @[Handling invalid urls with optional]({"stubs": [
 	 "microurl/src/ver7/MicroUrlService.h",